 The town has a baseball charm like no other, from its memorabilia shops to its restaurants and bars.
 The entire place breathes baseball, and the Hall of Fame is the center of it all.
 This is a baseball lover’s paradise, and it is absolutely worth visiting.

 If you are less of a baseball fan, there are still plenty of reasons to visit Cooperstown.
-While the novelty of the baseball theme may be less appealing to you, the town’s location on the tranquil Otsego Lake and its plethora of outstanding restaurants and breweries ought to be enough to please you.
+The town’s location on the tranquil Otsego Lake and its plethora of outstanding restaurants are a few examples.
 Baseball aside, Cooperstown is a very relaxing, colonial town that deserves a visit from just about anyone.

 Our Final Cooperstown Tips